 Cooking your stuffing inside the Thanksgiving turkey gives it an unparalleled flavor and texture.
 As the bird roasts, its juices are absorbed into the stuffing, resulting in a savory, moist, delicious mixture that’s hard to achieve any other way.
+Here’s a foolproof how-to (along with our best tips) for stuffing a turkey.

 - Timing.
 Stuff your turkey right before it goes into the oven to avoid risk of contamination.